 Norway is a country with a beautiful, varied landscape full of majestic fjords, lakes, arctic tundras, and mountain tops.
 However, that natural beauty can cause a number of transportation difficulties.
 In Norway’s case, this means that locals need to rely on small highways that go across numerous valleys in the country.
 Additionally, whenever waterways are present, they are expected to travel by ferry.
 In some cases, locals may find driving to a neighboring city can take around three 45-minute ferry trips.
 All of which can make transportation both slow and frustrating.

-To counter this transportation trouble, Norway has decided to go ahead with the construction of the E39 Coastal Highway Route.
+To counter this transportation trouble, Norway has decided to go ahead with the construction of the E39 coastal highway route.
 This project will likely be the largest Norway has had to undertake as it involves several massive subprojects.
-These include the construction of a suspension bridge at Sognefjord with 1,500-foot-high towers and a 12,100-foot-long span and the E39 Rogfast, which will be the world’s longest and deepest subsea road tunnel according to the Norwegian Public Roads Administration.
+These include the construction of a suspension bridge at Sognefjord with 457-meter-high (1,500-foot-high) towers and a 3,688-meter-long (12,100-foot-long) span and the E39 Rogfast, which will be the world’s longest and deepest subsea road tunnel according to the Norwegian Public Roads Administration.
 Many of these subprojects could become record-breaking engineering marvels if they are fully realized.